Shane-Muf/se_project_spots/README.md

 - This project is an screen adaptable website that simplifies the method of sharing photos online.

 - In this project I used responisve design, media queries to to adjust the size of elements based on ones screen size.
 I also took advantage of grid-layout to style the pictures in a consistent and cohesive way.
 All code is completed in accordance with BEM metholodogy.

+- Link to deployed page on Github: https://shane-muf.github.io/se_project_spots/

 ### Overview